chewy441014/tech-blog/README.md

 # Tech Blog
-### An full stack web app which allows users to communicate in a blog like format.
+### A full stack web app which allows users to communicate in a blog like format.
 Hosted on Heroku.

 ## Usage
 ---